evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ## Availability & Pricing

-This model had a world premiere on 14.04.2021, and deliveries started in October 2021.<div class="mt-3 mb-3">
+The Volkswagen Zeekr 001 Long Range RWD had its world premiere on 14.04.2021, with deliveries starting in October 2021.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Zeekr 001 </strong>
 </a>